 Get on board and bus your bike

-External bike racks have been installed on four bus routes across Victoria, making public transport more accessible for bike riders and bike riding more accessible for public transport users.
+External bike racks were installed on four bus routes across Victoria in a 12 month trial from April 2016 to April 2017. making public transport more accessible for bike riders and bike riding more accessible for public transport users.

 External bike racks are fitted to buses on Route 510 (Essendon to Ivanhoe) and Route 512 (Strathmore to East Coburg) in metropolitan Melbourne, and on buses on Route 70 (Bendigo Station to Strathfieldsaye) and the Cowes to Anderson to Wonthaggi routes in regional Victoria.